 From Australia / New Zealand

 Currently there are no direct flights from Australia to Argentina.
 Most flights have a stop in Santiago, Chile before continuing to Buenos Aires.
-If you plan on skiing in Las Lenas, it may make more sense to just book a flight direct to Santiago, Chile (SCL) and add on a 55 minute connecting flight on LATAM over to Mendoza.
+If you plan on skiing in Las Lenas, it may make more sense to just book a flight direct to Santiago, Chile (SCL) and add on a 55 minute connecting flight over to Mendoza.
 Then ground transfer to Las Lenas.

 Argentina’s extensive bus network is normally a good way to travel the country but beware of the tremendous distance between Buenos Aires and the eastern Andes.